richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 	local Roact = project.Module:expect()
 	```

-Whenever a new Github Release is available for your project, the `deploy script` will handle installation and deployment for you.
+Whenever a new GitHub Release is available for your project, the **deploy script** will handle installation and deployment for you.
 You can then use this script for public or commercial use to execute your project.